Narukodo/adventofcode2019/README.md

 - Therefore, we follow the function of `TARGET_VALUE = INITIAL_VALUE + 900000 * noun + 1 * verb`
 - `noun` and `verb` are bound by the length of input since they specify positions within the input
 - To make this configurable for others who'd like to try running it, constants are used (`NOUN_MULTIPLIER` and `VERB_MULTIPLIER` respectively)

+Day 5
+The intcode machine's given a full refactor to run on rules rather than if statements.
+The hope is to make the infrastructure scalable.
+Adding an operation is just a matter of adding its definition, specifyin its parameter locations, and specifying where to store its result, if it has one.
+Due to Python 3.7's restrictions on lambdas, auxiliary functions have to be made to allow things such as assignment, so hopefully moving forward there will be a workaround.